in28minutes/in28minutes.github.io/_blog/articles/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 ## Unit Testing Http Get Operation

+## Unit Testing a Spring MVC Controller

-While unit testing a rest service, we want to launch only the relevant controller and the associated MVC Components.
-The annotation WebMvcTest is used to unit test the Spring MVC application.
-This is useful when a test exclusively focuses on Spring MVC components.
-When this annotation is used, complete auto-configuration is disabled and just configuration relevant to MVC tests is used.
+When unit testing a REST service, we want to **launch only the relevant controller** and the associated MVC components.
+The annotation `@WebMvcTest` is used for this purpose.
+It focuses the test exclusively on Spring MVC components.
+Using this annotation disables full auto-configuration and loads only the configuration relevant for MVC tests.

-- `@ExtendWith(SpringExtension.class)` : `@ExtendWith` is a repeating annotation for registering extensions for the annotated test class, test interface/method/parameter/field.
-Test class constructors, test methods, and @BeforeAll, @BeforeEach, @AfterAll, and @AfterEach all allow annotated arguments.
+Key components in our test setup:

+- `@ExtendWith(SpringExtension.class)`
+    - Registers Spring extensions with JUnit 5.
-`SpringExtension` integrates the Spring TestContext Framework into JUnit 5's Jupiter programming model.
+    - Integrates the Spring TestContext Framework into JUnit Jupiter.
-- `@WebMvcTest(value = StudentController.class)`: The annotation WebMvcTest is used to unit test the Spring MVC application.
-This is useful when a test exclusively focuses on Spring MVC components.
-In this test, we simply want to run StudentController.
-While this unit test is run, no other controllers or mappings will be started.
+    - Supports annotated arguments in constructors, test methods, and lifecycle methods (`@BeforeAll`, `@BeforeEach`, `@AfterAll`, `@AfterEach`).

+- `@WebMvcTest(value = StudentController.class)`
+    - Used to unit test Spring MVC components.
+    - Launches only `StudentController` for testing.
+    - No other controllers or mappings are started.

-- `@Autowired private MockMvc mockMvc`: MockMvc is the primary point of entry for server-side Spring MVC test support.
-It enables us to run commands against the test context.
+- `@Autowired private MockMvc mockMvc`
+    - Entry point for server-side Spring MVC test support.
-- `@MockBean private StudentService studentService`: MockBeans are used to populate a Spring ApplicationContext with mocks.
-A studentService fake is constructed and auto-wired into the StudentController.
+    - Allows executing HTTP requests against the test context.

+- `@MockBean private StudentService studentService`
+    - Mocks the `StudentService` and injects it into `StudentController`.
+    - Ensures the unit test only focuses on controller behavior.

+- `Mockito.when(studentService.retrieveCourse(Mockito.anyString(), Mockito.anyString())).thenReturn(mockCourse)`
-- `Mockito.when(studentService.retrieveCourse(Mockito.anyString(),Mockito.anyString())).thenReturn(mockCourse)`:When called, the method retrieveCourse is mocked to return the particular mockCourse.
+    - Mocks the behavior of `retrieveCourse()` to return a predefined `mockCourse`.

+- `MockMvcRequestBuilders.get("/students/Student1/courses/Course1").accept(MediaType.APPLICATION_JSON)`
-- `MockMvcRequestBuilders.get("/students/Student1/courses/Course1").accept(MediaType.APPLICATION_JSON)`: Creating a Request builder to be able to execute a get request to uri "/students/Student1/courses/Course1" with accept header as "application/json"
+    - Creates a GET request to the specified URI with an `Accept` header of `application/json`.

+- `mockMvc.perform(requestBuilder).andReturn()`
-- `mockMvc.perform(requestBuilder).andReturn()`: mockMvc is used to perform the request and return the response back.
+    - Executes the request using `MockMvc` and returns the response.

-- `JSONAssert.assertEquals(expected, result.getResponse().getContentAsString(), false)`: We are using org.skyscreamer.jsonassert.JSONAssert.
-This allows us to do partial asserts against a JSON String.
-We are passing strict as false since we do not want to check for all fields in the response.
+- `JSONAssert.assertEquals(expected, result.getResponse().getContentAsString(), false)`
+    - Uses `org.skyscreamer.jsonassert.JSONAssert` to assert JSON responses.
+    - Passing `strict=false` allows partial checks without requiring all fields to match.

 ```java
 package com.in28minutes.springboot.controller;